hunt-genes/SMED8020/Day3-1-METAL/Day3_MetaAnalysis_ANSWERS.md

 While the meta-analysis runs, consider the following questions:
 ****What type of meta-analysis did you run (fixed or random effects? sample size or inverse variance based?)
 What is the difference?****

-Fixed effects using p-value and sample size.
-By default, METAL combines p-values across studies taking into account a study specific weight (typically, the sample size) and direction of effect.
-This behavior can be requested explicitly with the `SCHEME SAMPLESIZE` command.
+Fixed effects using inverse variance based weights.

-An alternative can be requested with the `SCHEME STDERR` command and weights effect size estimates using the inverse of the corresponding standard errors.
-To enable this option, you will also need to specify which of your input columns contains standard error information using the `STDERRLABEL` command (or `STDERR` for short).
+We ran the `SCHEME STDERR` command which weights the effect size estimates using the inverse of the corresponding standard errors.
+To enable this option, we specifed which of the input columns contained standard error information using the `STDERRLABEL` command (or `STDERR` for short).
 While standard error based weights are more common in the biostatistical literature, if you decide to use this approach, it is very important to ensure that effect size estimates (beta coefficients) and standard errors use the same units in all studies (i.e. make sure that the exact same trait was examined in each study and that the same transformations were applied).
 Inconsistent use of measurement units across studies is the most common cause of discrepancies between these two analysis strategies.

+The default - METAL combines p-values across studies taking into account a study specific weight (typically, the sample size) and direction of effect.
+This behavior can be requested explicitly with the `SCHEME SAMPLESIZE` command.

 The difference between the fixed effects and random effects models is that fixed effects meta-analysis assumes that the genetic effects are the same across the different studies.
 Fixed effects models provide narrower confidence intervals and significantly lower P-values for the variants than random effects models.